 There is also a limited number of “supplementary” collections containing corals, barnacles, crabs, brachiopods, sea urchins, starfish, sponges, and foraminifera.

-The collections include verified type material.
+The shell collection includes verified type material, with the majority of the shells being possible, yet currently unverified, syntypes or lectotypes.
 All major worldwide groups of shells are represented, the coverage reflecting the stage of exploration that had been reached in the early 19th century.

 In the 1750s, Using the freshwater mussel Unio pictorum L., Linnaeus produced the first ‘artificial’ spherical pearls ever cultured in any mollusc, from salt or freshwater.
 These are now part of the Linnaean Collections.

 A set of Linnaeus’ experimental pearls travelled the world from 2001 to 2007 as part of the exhibition “Pearls” organised by the American Museum of Natural History in New York.
 They have been exhibited in Abu Dhabi, Australia, Canada, Japan, and The United States.